African literature: Precolonial literature

 Examples of pre-colonial African literature are numerous.
-In Ethiopia, there is a substantial literature written in Ge'ez going back at least to the fourth century AD; the best-known work in this tradition is the Kebra Negast, or "Book of Kings."
+In Ethiopia, there is a substantial body of literature in Ge'ez dating back at least to the fourth century AD; the best-known work in this tradition is the Kebra Negast, or "Book of Kings."
 One popular form of traditional African folktale is the "trickster" story, in which a small animal uses its wits to survive encounters with larger creatures.
 Examples of animal tricksters include Anansi, a spider in the folklore of the Ashanti people of Ghana; Ijàpá, a tortoise in Yoruba folklore of Nigeria; and Sungura, a hare found in central and East African folklore.
-Other works in written form are abundant, namely in North Africa, the Sahel regions of west Africa and on the Swahili coast.
+Other works in written form are abundant, namely in North Africa, the Sahel regions of west Africa, and on the Swahili coast.
 From Timbuktu alone, there are an estimated 300,000 or more manuscripts tucked away in various libraries and private collections, mostly written in Arabic but some in the native languages (namely Fula and Songhai).
 Many were written at the famous University of Timbuktu.
 The material covers a wide array of topics, including astronomy, poetry, law, history, faith, politics, and philosophy.
 Swahili literature, similarly, draws inspiration from Islamic teachings but developed under indigenous circumstances, one of the most renowned and earliest pieces of Swahili literature being Utendi wa Tambuka or "The Story of Tambuka" (dated 1728).

+Precolonial African literature also included extensive manuscript traditions, particularly in regions connected to Islamic scholarly networks.
+Research conducted under the European Research Council-funded project Islam in the Horn of Africa documented more than 4,500 previously unrecorded manuscript texts produced in Arabic and local African languages across the Horn of Africa (Ethiopia, Eritrea, Djibouti, Somalia, Somaliland).
+The study identified over 3,500 individuals involved in manuscript production and transmission, including authors, copyists, teachers, and owners, as well as approximately 50 previously unknown authors active in the region.
+These manuscripts reflect a wide range of genres, including theology, law, poetry, history, and pedagogy, and illustrate the role of African scholars in transregional intellectual exchanges linking East Africa, the Red Sea, and the broader Islamic world.
+Such findings highlight the scale and diversity of written literary production in precolonial Africa alongside well-documented oral traditions.

-As for the Maghreb, North Africans such as Ibn Khaldun attained great distinction within Arabic literature.
-Medieval North Africa boasted universities such as those of Fes and Cairo, with copious amounts of literature to supplement them.
+In the Maghreb, North Africans such as Ibn Khaldun attained great distinction in Arabic literature.
+Medieval North Africa boasted universities such as those in Fes and Cairo, with extensive literature to supplement them.